-pr-7/03-WJC/VFG
+pr-5/03-WJC/VFG

-Research support from the California Cantaloupe Advisory Board and the Melon Research Board is gratefully acknowledged.
-Partial support for the production and distribution of this brochure is contributed by the University of California Division of Agricultural and Natural Resources and the National Good Agricultural Practices Training Program (USDA CSREES Agreement #99-41560-0821).
+Partial support for the production and distribution of this brochure is contributed by the National Good Agricultural Practices Training Program (USDA CSREES Agreement # 99-41560-0821)

 This publication has been anonymously peer reviewed for technical accuracy by University of California scientists and other qualified professionals.
 The review process was managed by the ANR Associate Editor for Food and Nutrition.